 Lightweight deployment, embedded systems, or strict CPU-only environments — use RapidOCR.
 Smallest footprint of the five engines.
 No framework dependency, no system binary requirement, fastest CPU inference.
 When you need to run OCR on an edge device, inside a minimal container, or in an environment where installing the PaddlePaddle framework or Tesseract system binaries isn't feasible, RapidOCR delivers PaddleOCR-level accuracy through ONNX Runtime without the deployment overhead.

 One practical distinction worth highlighting: Tesseract requires OS-level binary installation and version management across environments.
 RapidOCR is a pure Python package with no external binaries.
 If you need the best OCR library for invoices in Python without C++ dependencies in your Docker image, RapidOCR is the direct substitute.
+Once you have settled on an engine, wrapping it in a FastAPI extraction endpoint is one of the fastest paths from library evaluation to a deployable invoice processing service.

 No single engine wins across all invoice types.
 The right choice depends on your dominant document characteristics, not on benchmark scores averaged across generic datasets.
 Pick the engine that matches your hardest 20% of invoices — the clean ones will work with anything.